loicmarie/playground-8maVaWFU/markdowns/introduction.md

 ## The relative importance of simulations

-Creating an AI means creating an agent that is able to act reasonably in the environment.
-In most of the currently existing intelligent algorithms, **we need to simulate the environment response** to an agent action.
+As said above, an efficient algorithm will sometimes need a high rate of simulations.
+The rule is:

 **The more states we simulate, the more accurate will be our agent**.

-> So, at the end of the tutorial I could make an AI better than the world chess champion ?_
+> _So, I will learn to make an AI better than the world chess champion ?_

 Don't be on a rush !
 For two reasons: